Looking to snag a Chevy TrailBlazer?

 The Worst Years: 2021

-The resilient kid had some initial challenges:
+The persistent kid had some early challenges:

 - Brake system blues: Reports of failures and weird noises when reversing.